davidkellis/able/README.md

 The following implementations, written without their implementation body, conflict with one another:

 ```
-// overlap when T = i32
+# overlap when T = i32
 impl Foo for T {}
 impl Foo for i32 {}

-// overlap when T = i32
+# overlap when T = i32
 impl Foo for Array T {}
 impl Foo for Array i32 {}

-// overlap because Array T implements Iterable T
+# overlap because Array T implements Iterable T
 impl Foo for Iterable T {}
 impl Foo for Array T {}

-// overlap when T implements Bar
+# overlap when T implements Bar
 impl Foo for T {}
 impl Foo for T: Bar {}

-// overlap when T implements Bar and Baz
+# overlap when T implements Bar and Baz
 impl Foo for T: Bar {}
 impl Foo for T: Baz {}

-// overlap when T = f32
+# overlap when T = f32
 impl Foo for i32 | f32 {}
 impl Foo for i32 | T {}

-// overlap when two type unions implement the same interface, s.t. one type union is a proper subset of the other
+# overlap when two type unions implement the same interface, s.t. one type union is a proper subset of the other
 impl Foo for i32 | f32 | f64 {}
 impl Foo for i32 | f32 {}
 ```

-~~// overlap when T = U such that A supersetOf Nil | i32~~
-~~impl [A supersetOf Nil] Foo A for T {}~~
-~~impl [A supersetOf Nil | i32] Foo A for U {}~~

 The following specificity/disambiguation rules resolve the patterns of overlap/conflict that are most common: